Susssiest/Custom-Keyboard/README.md

 # Project Writeup

 This is a custom 60% keyboard equipped with per key rgb leds, rotary encoders, rocker switches, and an oled screen.
-I'm planning on using a rp2040 pi pico as the controller, and having an extra gpio extender for the 4 extra pins that don't fit on the pico.
+I'm planning on using a rp2040 pi pico as the controller, and having an extra gpio extender for the 4 extra pins that don't fit on the pico, as well as using a level shifter for the LEDs.
+LEDs will glow normally and then individually flash when key is pressed, I'm going to limit brightness in firmware as a safeguard, and one of the spst switches will toggle the LEDs on and off.
+I'm planning on one the rotary encoders for controlling volume, and another for controlling windows, I'm planning on configuring it to open the CMD+TAB menu and scroll to select and open windows.
+The other spst will just turn the keyboard on and off.
+The keyboards top layer, (R0), is a little different than a normal 60% keyboard.
+It's main difference is instead of having a full function key layout, the row starts with escape key, and ends with f4, and then has the screen, rotary encoders, and spsts.